Looking for Dundee restaurants? Here are the best places to eat in Dundee.

 The successful Scottish beer company offers a Brew School experience.
 Create your own beer using a new bit of brewing kit, The Grain Father; beer masters will coach you through the basics, offering tips on styles and flavour profiles, and teach you all the know-how you need.
 You also get to take home a five-litre mini keg of your own beer.
 The one-day session includes bacon rolls and coffee on arrival, plus a light lunch as you brew.

-The best food shops in Dundee
+The best food and drink shops in Dundee

 For all your Scottish, British and international cheese needs, head to this specialist cheese shop.
 All the European classics are available, from top-quality parmesan to tomme de savoie but if you’re looking for something more local, ask for the St Andrews Farmhouse Anster (a creamy, crumbly farmhouse cheese made just south, in Fife, using milk from a single herd of Holstein Friesian cows) or the Gruth Dhu (Black Crowdie), a soft cow’s milk cheese made up in Tain).